ashtonmaster77/Discord-school-project-Lifescape-/README.md

-source code for a school discord project
+This is the source code for a school discord project.
-Please Change the 'token' at the last line of the code to your discord bot's Token The discord import is needed for the program to function.
+Please Change the 'token' at the last line of the code to your discord bot's Token and the discord import is needed for the program to function.